chevere/docs/components/Str.md

 Manipulating strings refers to the process of altering an argument of type `string`.

-[StrInterface](../reference/Chevere/Interfaces/Str/StrInterface.md) describe the interface for a component in charge of string manipulation.
+The [Str](../reference/Chevere/Components/Str/Str.md) component in charge of string manipulation.

 ```php
 use Chevere\Components\Str\Str;